BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 <br>
 Load the IGV browser

-    $BR/igv.sh
+    $BR/igv.sh &

 <br>
-Once IGV has started use `File` and `Load from File` to load the `cancer_cell_line.bam`.
-To dedicate more of the screen to read pile ups, right click on the left hand box that contains the `cancer_cell_line.bam Junctions` then select `Remove Track`.
+Once IGV has started use `File` and `Load from File` to load the `cancer_cell_line.bam` and the `control.bam`.
 Go to `View` menu and select `Preferences`, then click on the Alignments tab and in the `Visibility range threshold (kb)` text box, enter 600.
 This will allow you to increase your visibility of pile ups as you zoom out.
-Now look for check box for `Filter secondary alignments` click on to ensure we do not see secondary alignments (alternate mapped position of a read).
+Now look for check box for `Filter secondary alignments`.
+Ensure box is ticked so that you do not see secondary alignments (alternate mapped position of a read).
 Also ensure that `Show soft-clipped bases` has been checked then click `OK`.